MunibaFaiza/VS-Analysis/README.md

 <i>vs_analysis_compounds.py</i> script allows users to search for specific binding affinities corresponding to compound names.
 Users have to provide a compound name as an argument given that the same compound name is present in the log filenames.

+<i>vs_interaction_analysis.py</i> script helps in the post-virtual screening analysis including the calculation of number of polar hydrogen bonds and their distances.
+It also lists the amino acid residues present within the ligand affinity based on a specified distance (default is 3.2 Angstroms).

 ### Usage:

 To use <i>vs_analysis.py</i> script, run the following command: